abeusher/claude-dev-cookiecutter/README.md

 2. Have chat with a high quality LLM to plan out your project

-3. Update your README.md with the results of your chat

-4. Update your developer_notes.md with the results of your chat

-5. Update your todo.md with the results of your chat
+3. Update your todo.md with the results of your chat

+4. Add a one line entry to your developer_notes.md if it is empty

+5. Open up Claude-Dev extension with cmd-shift-P and select "Claude-Dev: Open in New Tab"

+6. Start Claude-Dev by giving it context using this command:
+@/README.md @/developer_notes.md @/todo.md @/ux_overview.md @/project_overview.md @/tests/test_all_code.py

+If that worked, it should start asking to create files according to your todo.md.

+Much of the behavior is controlled in the project_overview.md 'KEY_REQUIREMENTS' section

+7. Have fun!

 ## Features